mbogus/kube-amqp-autoscale/README.md

 # kube-amqp-autoscale

-Dynamically scale kubernetes resources using the length of an AMQP queue (number of messages available for retrieval from the queue) to determine the load on an application/Kubernetes pod
+Dynamically scale kubernetes resources using length of an AMQP queue (number of messages available for retrieval from the queue) to determine the load on an application/Kubernetes pod

 ## Status